lewinfox/foodwebr/README.md

 ```

 <img src="man/figures/README-foodweb-plot-1.png" width="100%" />

-Note that function `j()` is not shown because it doesn’t interact with
-any of the other functions.

 `foodweb()` looks at the global environment by default.
 If you want to
 look at another environment you can either pass a function to the `FUN`